hellenike/textbook/docs/practice/index.md

 # Practice

 Studying a language requires practice.
+For each module, we include a selection of exercises you can use to practice mastering